 - Track 7-6Therapies to treat obesity-related hypertension

-Hypertension can lead to many complications of Diabetes.
+Hypertension can lead to many complications of diabetes.
 Most people affected with Diabetes are more prone to suffer Hypertension.
-Diabetes damages the arteries and makes them targets for hardening and if it is not treated then it may also cause blood vessel damage, heart attack, and kidney failure too.
-In this section of the main, we discuss various types of Diabetes, risk factors that are involved in it, controlling hypertension in patients with Diabetes and Treatment.
+Diabetes damages the arteries & makes them targets for hardening & if it is not treated then it may also cause blood vessel damage, heart attack, & kidney failure too.
+In this section of the main, we discuss various types of Diabetes, risk factors that are involved in it, controlling hypertension in patients with Diabetes & Treatment.

 - Track 8-3Treatment and Therapies

-High blood pressure, which is also called hypertension, increases the risk of developing many serious health problems, including heart disease, stroke, and kidney disease.
-Evaluation and Treatment of High Blood Pressure recommendations have defined “hypertension” as a BP of ≥140/90 mm Hg.
+High blood pressure, which is also called hypertension increase the risk of developing many serious health problems including heart disease, stroke, & kidney disease.
+Evaluation & Treatment of High Blood Pressure recommendations have defined hypertension” as a BP of ≥140/90 mm Hg.
 The risk of cardiovascular disease in the patient with hypertension can be greatly reduced with effective antihypertensive therapy.
-Maintaining normal body weight, following a proper diet plan, exercising regularly, avoiding high-sodium content foods, limited alcohol consumption and pressure account.
+Maintaining normal body weight, following a proper diet plan, exercising regularly, avoiding high-sodium content foods, limited alcohol consumption & pressure account.

 - Track 10-1Pharmacology and toxicology of anti hypertensive drug

-Treating high blood pressure can take a multi-pronged approach including diet changes, medication, and exercise.
+Treating high blood pressure can take a multi-pronged approach including diet changes, medication, & exercise.
 Hypertension, or high blood pressure, is dangerous because it can lead to strokes, heart attacks, heart failure, or kidney disease.
-The goal of hypertension treatment is to lower high blood pressure and protect important organs, like the brain, heart, and kidneys from damage.
-Treatment for hypertension has been associated with reductions in stroke , heart, and heart failure according to research. because hypertension rarely causes specific symptoms, it is not identified until an individual’s blood pressure is measured by a physician or it causes a catastrophic complication such as stroke or heart attack.
+The goal of hypertension treatment is to lower high blood pressure & protect important organs, like the brain, heart & kidneys from damage.
+Treatment for hypertension has been associated with reductions in stroke, heart, & heart failure according to research.
+Because hypertension rarely causes specific symptoms, it is not identified until an individual’s blood pressure is measured by a physician or it causes a catastrophic complication such as stroke or heart attack.
 Accurate diagnosis by blood pressure measurement is essential.